sourcegraph/handbook/content/company-info-and-process/policies/data-management-policy.md

    Information systems and applications shall be classified according to the highest classification of data that they store or process.

 4. ## Data Classification

    To help Sourcegraph and its employees easily understand the level of security to be used for all types of information, the company has created these categories under which data can fall:

    ### Restricted: limited number of people can access, only under break-glass scenarios.

    - Customer private code
    - Private code on sourcegraph.com
    - Individual (non-shared) account passwords

    ### Private: limited number of people can access

    - Other customer non-personal data
    - Production secrets
+   - Private customer repository names
    - Teammate and Customer Personal Data, including:
    - Data about a person that would reasonably be expected to be kept confidential
    - Government identifiers (social security number, national ID number)
    - Full date of birth
    - Performance, payroll, and other employment-related personal data
    - Demographic data, like race, religion, political views
    - Medical and/or health information
    - Data related to claims, reports, and investigations
    - Customer personal data
    - Combinations of any personal data that put someone at risk for identity theft or reputational harm
-- Private repository names
-- Privileged legal materials
+   - Privileged legal materials (e.g Employment contracts)
-- Company financials
    - Security issues

    ### Internal: Sourcegraph teammates have access

    - Sourcegraph private code (infrastructure, deploy-\* repositories)
    - Private RFCs
+   - Company financials
    - Internal policies or processes containing sensitive business, teammate, or customer information
    - Teammate Personal Data, including data that teammates share internally (such as in open Slack channels), and that does not fall within the Private data category.

    ### Public:

-- Sourcegraph public Source code
+   - Sourcegraph public source code
    - Public RFCs
-- Personal data that teammates share publicly (such as in public Handbook pages, like this one).
+   - Personal data that teammates share publicly (such as in public Handbook pages).
    - We default to public unless information belongs to one of the above categories

 5. ## Labeling